Investigating elastic constants across diverse strain-matrix sets: Results and discussions

-In order to clearly compare the computation efficiency of the three strain sets, we plotted the ratios of time used by ULICS and ASESS with respective to OHESS in Fig. \ref{time-fig}.
-It is clearly shown that the OHESS have overall the highest computation efficiency among the three strain sets used.
-For most of the 3D crystal systems tested, the OHESS has more than twice the efficiency of the ULICS or ASESS.
-While, except for the graphene and 2D-MoS$_2$ the OHESS nearly has the same efficiency compared with ULICS and ASESS.
-The number of strain sets in ASESS is always 6 for 3D and 3 for 2D (see Table \ref{asess}), and naturally the ASESS has relatively lower efficiency.
-While the OHESS and ULICS have nearly the same number of strain sets except for the monoclinic crystal system and they have exactly the same number of strain sets except for the triclinic crystal system (see Table \ref{comp}).
-The reason for the low efficiency of the ULICS is in that it lowers the symmetry of crystal by using the coupled strain sets and then lengthens the time for calculating the stresses by VASP.
+To offer a comprehensive assessment of the computational efficiency among the three strain sets – ULICS, ASESS, and OHESS – we graphically represented the time ratios.
+Specifically, we juxtaposed the times taken by ULICS and ASESS against that of OHESS, as presented in Figure\ref{time-fig}.
+This visual representation underscored a noteworthy observation: OHESS consistently emerged as the most computationally efficient strain set.
+Digging deeper into the data for 3D crystal systems, OHESS exhibited more than double the efficiency compared to both ULICS and ASESS in the majority of cases.
+However, there were exceptions.
+In instances involving graphene and 2D-MoS$_2$, OHESS's efficiency was on par with that of ULICS and ASESS.
+A closer look at the inherent characteristics of each strain set offers some clarity.
+For instance, ASESS always incorporates six strain sets for 3D systems and three for 2D, as detailed in Table~\ref{asess}.
+This intrinsic attribute could contribute to its comparatively reduced efficiency.
+In contrast, both OHESS and ULICS, for the most part, employ a similar number of strain sets.
+An exception is observed in the monoclinic crystal system, where their numbers diverge.
+Furthermore, their strain set counts are identical for every crystal system except the triclinic.
+The reduced efficiency of ULICS can be attributed to its approach that diminishes the crystal symmetry through the utilization of coupled strain sets.
+This approach subsequently increases the calculation time required for the stress calculations.